2001–02 Asian Test Championship

 Bangladesh, Pakistan and Sri Lanka competed in the second Asian Test Championship between August 2001 and March 2002.
 India pulled out of the tournament due to political tensions with Pakistan.

 Pakistan and Sri Lanka both played Bangladesh in the two round robin matches.
 A win was worth 16 or 12 points, a tie 8 points and no points were awarded for a draw or loss.
-In addition to this, bonus points were awarded to teams for bowling and batting performances.
+Additionally, bonus points were awarded to teams for bowling and batting performances.
 Pakistan and Sri Lanka qualified for the final after convincingly beating Bangladesh in Multan and Colombo, respectively.

 The final was held at Gaddafi Stadium in Lahore, Pakistan.
 Sri Lanka beat Pakistan by 8 wickets to win the second Asian Test championship.

 Pre-championship build-up

 India's pullout

 The 2001–02 Asian Test Championship was originally planned to include all four Asian ICC full-members (Bangladesh, India, Pakistan and Sri Lanka).
 However, before the tournament started, India's participation was put in doubt.

 Initially, the BCCI requested the ACC to change the venue of the final (Dhaka) of the championship.
 The BCCI requested that if Bangladesh did not reach the final, the match should not be held in Dhaka, and if India and Pakistan were to meet in the final, it should be held in India, and if an India–Sri Lanka final was to take place, it should be held in Sri Lanka.
 The BCCI stated that if the venue for the final was not changed it would be difficult for India to participate in the championship.

 Following this, the BCCI commented that India's participation in the championship and selection of the team would depend on permission from the Indian government.
 India's delay in confirming their participation in the championship resulted in the ACC threatening that the tournament would go ahead as scheduled without India.
-However the BCCI reacted strongly to the threat, claiming that "[a] decision will be taken shortly" and that the delay does not "[construe] that India has pulled out of the championship".
+However the BCCI reacted strongly to the threat, claiming that "[a] decision will be taken shortly" and that the delay doid not "[construe] that India has pulled out of the championship".

 A week before the championship was scheduled to begin, the BCCI announced that India would not participate in the tournament.
 This decision was reported to have been taken by Indian Prime Minister Atal Bihari Vajpayee and other government ministers after a meeting with the BCCI.
 It was widely understood that India's withdrawal was due to political tensions between India and Pakistan.
 Indian sports minister Uma Bharti stated that cricketing ties between the two countries would resume after the normalization of their political ties.
 Indian players' security and safety in Pakistan was also noted to be a major concern.

-As expected, the ACC reacted angrily to India's decision; however, it was confirmed that the tournament would be rescheduled and go on with only three teams.
+As expected, the ACC reacted angrily to India's decision; it confirmed that the tournament would be rescheduled and go ahead with only three teams.
 Jagmohan Dalmiya, the chairman of the ACF, the marketing arm of the ACC, described the government's decision not to allow the Indian team to participate in the Asian Test Championship as an internal matter: